-As part of the Environment Canada's Wastewater Systems Effluent Regulations which came into effect January 1, 2013, the City was required to test the effluent for toxicity quarterly.
-These tests were conducted on samples collected on February 17th, May 13th, August 20th and Nov 3rd.
-All results concluded the effluent was not toxic.
+As part of the Environment Canada's Wastewater Systems Effluent Regulations which came into effect January 1, 2013, the City was initially required to test the effluent for toxicity quarterly.
+Having never failed a toxicity analysis, the frequency was reduced to annually and was completed on effluent collected on November 15th, 2016.
+Analysis concluded, once again, the effluent discharged from the facility is non toxic.